The Divorce of a Dreamer

 The carpet is long but not quite shag.
 It’s as comfortable of a floor as could be asked for.
 I lay sprawled out on my back like the outline of a corpse at a crime seen.
 The situation is not getting better.
 My eyes are fixed on the ceiling fan.
 It has a slight wobble, but I think it’s securely fastened.
 I chase the blades with my eyes.
 I’m trying to process all that’s going on.
 Did you know if you blink fast enough you can almost freeze the fan blades in place.
 I blink rapidly and try to get a clear view of the blades.
 Breath in, exhale.

 I was right.
-It’s the end of 2012 and we’re divorced now.
+It’s the end of 2012 and we’re divorced now after finishing our family court decision appeals.
 It was the right thing to do.
 It would be wrong to force a relationship where one feels an unbearable guilt every time they look at the other.
 That’s not love it’s torture.
 I don’t want her to feel that way.
 That might hurt me more than her.
 It was time and I was ready.
 I’ve moved back home.
 And if you’re wondering about the ceiling fan, I’m not sure what happened to it.
 I just know I’m not looking at it.

 I have had my share of ups and downs these last few years and I’m sure I’ll have more.
 They’ve been mostly ups and I’ve continually found new things to be excited about: White Water, the Appalachian Trail, Coaching Soccer, Bryson City Outdoors, Napa Valley, Seattle, Leadville, Wyoming, Montana, and now Alaska!
 It didn’t just happen over night.
 It has been years in the making.
 I’m not same the same person I was 4 years ago.
 I’m not the same person I was last year.
 I like to think I’m being molded.
 Somehow the worst circumstance of my entire life has become one of the best.
 It has been the biggest catalyst for change.
 I’m becoming who I’ve always wanted to be, who I’m supposed to be, and one day I’ll be that wrinkly old man with the great stories.
 A published writer (Nat Geo even *wink*).
 Or just a normal dude with a family.
 All good outcomes.
 And in the end I hope I leave you inspired.
 Not to follow in my footsteps but to find you own.
 To live your dream.